opensearch-project/documentation-website/STYLE_API_TEMPLATE.md

 Include a table with these columns:
 *Field* - Field name in plain font.
-*Data Type* - Data type in initial caps (e.g. Boolean, String, Integer).
+*Data Type* - Data type in initial caps (such as Boolean, String, or Integer).
 *Description* - Sentence to describe the field’s function, default values or range of values, and any usage examples.

 Field | Data Type | Description